Nayem73/MY-TECH-SHEET/java/amigos.md

 ### Example on why generics was introduced by giving an example of compile time checking as well as the ClassCastException error:

-* currently I don't have any error except a few warnings(Raw use of parameterized class List):
+* currently I don't have any error except a few warnings(Raw use of parameterized class "List"):

 ```java
     public static void main(String[] args) {